ellipsis-ai/ellipsis-ai.github.io/developers/actions/triggers.md

 - phrase triggers
 - regular expression triggers

-You can also decide whether each trigger should be case-sensitive (whether lowercase and uppercase letters must match exactly).

 ## _To Ellipsis_ versus _Any message_

 By default, when _To Ellipsis_ is selected, a person must mention Ellipsis in a message to activate the trigger if it's in a group channel.
 (If the message is private from the user to Ellipsis, this does not apply.)